devopsext/telegraf/plugins/inputs/prometheus/README.md

   ##   example: metric_version = 1; deprecated in 1.13
   ##            metric_version = 2; recommended version
   # metric_version = 1

+  ## Filter metrics from response body.
+If specified, then response body
+  ## is filtered before metrics will be parsed.
+  ## If filtering enabled, then additional 2 metrics emitted:
+  ## Measurment 'prometheus', field: 'filtered_response_lines', 'total_response_lines'
+  ## filter_metrics = ["regex1","regex2",...]

   ## An array of Kubernetes services to scrape metrics from.
   # kubernetes_services = ["http://my-service-dns.my-namespace:9100/metrics"]